mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 }
 ```

-The over-loaded operators were tested in by first "adding" two Piano objects,
+The over-loaded operators were tested in by first "adding" two "Piano" objects,
 and then, by equating two objects.

 ```cpp